- What happens if I can’t pay my overdraft?

 How long do you have to pay back overdraft?

-How long can my bank account be negative before its close?
+How long can a bank account be negative?

 When your account gets to a negative balance, your bank will probably charge you an overdraft fee that makes your account even more negative.
 Your bank can also close your account if it’s negative for too long, or if you repeatedly go negative.
 Be sure to check your balance regularly.